-If it doesn’t smell like rotten eggs, you are likely experiencing a different problem.
+If it doesn’t smell like rotten eggs, you probably have a different challenge.

-Heat and moisture can contribute to increased mold growth, specially in warmer climates.
+Heat and moisture can contribute to increased mold growth, particularly in warmer climates.
 Not only can mold and mildew develop a nasty smell, but it can also negatively impact the quality of air in your house.

 What can I do?